joyjsmun/whitelist-dapp_v2/my-app/README.md

 https://whitelist-dapp-pied-two.vercel.app/

-- [ ] connect rinkedby network msg
+- [x] connect rinkedby network msg
+- [ ] Let the user know that already in the whitelist or not